 After this, the road becomes more of a track than anything else, but don’t worry – you’re going the right way!
 Around 10-15 minutes further on you’ll reach the small facilities around the opening down into the first cavern.
 Here you can park and there are dive tables for each parking space so you can put your gear together.

 A closely guarded secret until quite recently, access to the cavern is becoming easier all the time.
 As recently as 2010 there was very little support for anyone other than the most intrepid of divers.
 A hike through the jungle was necessary to reach the entrance, whereupon you’d have to swing down a rope or go through a short but difficult climb to get into the water.
 Today, however, there is greatly simplified access and increased facilities.

-1-4 people small group visits – every day, meeting points available: Tulum, Playa Del Carmen Advaneced open water certification or equivalent / or proof that you have done deep dives is required for scuba diving.
-For private tours, please contact us, so we can provide an exclusive offer for you.
-Prices include: Transportation to and from the meeting point High quality dive equipment rental: full dive gear set, tanks, air, 5mm wetsuit, boots, fins, bcd, dive computer and torches Free GoPro & video lights rental (please let us know in advance so we can charge them) Prices are fixed, regardless of the number of people in the group.
+1-4 people small group visits – every day Cave diving certification is required for cave diving For private tours, please contact us, so we can provide an exclusive offer for you.
+Prices include: Transportation to and from the meeting point High-quality dive equipment rental: full dive gear set and torches Free GoPro & video lights rental – upon request Prices are fixed, regardless of the number of people in the group.

 Certification: you need to have an advanced open water certificate or show proof that you have done deep dives.

 The Topography of El Pit Cenote